Particular/docs.particular.net/nservicebus/router/index.md

 `NServiceBus.Router` is a universal component that connects parts of an NServiceBus-based solution that otherwise could not talk to each other (e.g. because they use different transports or transport settings).

 Unlike the [Gateway](/nservicebus/gateway/) or the [Wormhole](/nservicebus/wormhole/), the Router handles both sending and publishing.
-Unlike the [Bridge](/nservicebus/bridge/) the Router can use site-based addressing to route message between logically significant sites (just like the Gateway does).
+Unlike the [Bridge](/nservicebus/bridge/) the Router can use site-based addressing to route messages between logically significant sites (just like the Gateway does).

 The Router is transparent to the publishing and replying endpoint.
 That is: